How To Build DIY Raised Garden Boxes and Beds

 7. Attach cedar 2x4s inside face splitting board joints in half.
 This will also allow one person to be able to move the planter boxes.

 8. Dig four post holes using a manual post hole digger or a shovel.
-Or if you know you will be doing more outdoor DIY projects, you may want to get an electric post hole digger (one day I may get on for my husband).
+Or if you know you will be doing more outdoor DIY projects, you may want to get an electric post hole digger.

-This does take some time, but if you build large boxes like we did you will want to do this.
+This does take some time, but if you build large boxes as we did you will want to do this.

 9. Set the planter box in holes.
 Since we are placing our garden boxes on a slight incline in our backyard it was important that we set the posts so that the box would not tip over.
 This also will help them stay level.